zulip/zulip/docs/subsystems/sending-messages.md

   duplicated by a real confirmed-by-the-backend message ID.
-We choose just above the `max_message_id`, because we want any new messages that other users send to the current view to be placed after it in the feed (this decision is someone arbitrary; in any case we'll resort it to its proper place once it is confirmed by the server.
+We choose just above the `max_message_id`, because we want any new messages that other users send to the current view to be placed after it in the feed (this decision is somewhat arbitrary; in any case we'll resort it to its proper place once it is confirmed by the server.
   We do it this way to minimize messages jumping around/reordering visually).